 - 4.A.1.
 The entire score must be called before the ball is served. - 4.A.2.
 Placement.
 The server must serve to the correct service court (the court diagonally opposite the server).
 The serve may clear or touch the net and must clear the NVZ and the NVZ lines.
-The serve may land on any other service court line - 4.A.3.
-If the serve clears the net or hits the net and then touches the receiver or the receiver's partner, it is a point for the serving team. - 4.A.4.
+The serve may land on any other service court line. - 4.A.3.
+If the serve clears the net or contacts the net in crossing and then touches the receiver or the receiver's partner, it is a point for the serving team. - 4.A.4.
 The moment the ball is served: - 4.A.4.a.
 At least one foot must be on the playing surface behind the baseline. - 4.A.4.b.
 Neither of the server's feet may touch the court on or inside the baseline. - 4.A.4.c.
-Neither of the server's feet may touch outside the imaginary extensions of the sideline or centerline. - 4.A.4.d.
+Neither of the server's feet may touch the playing surface outside the imaginary extension of the sideline or centerline. - 4.A.4.d.
 (Wheelchair) Both rear wheels must be on the playing surface behind the baseline and may not touch the court on or inside the baseline or outside the imaginary extensions of the sideline or centerline. - 4.A.5.
+The serve shall be made with only one hand releasing the ball.
+While some natural rotation of the ball is expected during any release of the ball from the hand, the server shall not impart manipulation or spin on the ball with any part of the body immediately prior to the serve.
+Exceptions: Any player may use their paddle to perform the drop serve (see Rule 4.A.8.a).
+A player who has the use of only one hand may also use their paddle to release the ball to perform the volley serve.

+- 4.A.6.
+In officiated matches, the server's release of the ball must be visible to the referee and receiver.
+In matches without a referee, the server's release of the ball must be visible to the receiver.
+There is no fault if the release is not visible to the referee or receiver. - 4.A.7.
 The Volley Serve.
-The server shall use only one hand to release the ball to perform the serve.
-If the ball is visibly spun by the server during the release, the part(s) of the hand contacting the ball must be bare.
-The server's release of the ball must be visible to the referee and the receiver.
-In matches without a referee, the server's release of the ball must be visible to the receiver.
-A replay shall be called before the return of serve if the release of the ball is not visible or if the referee (or receiver in non-officiated matches) cannot discern whether an item on the hand contacted a visibly spun ball.
-Exception: A player who has the use of only one hand may use their hand or paddle to release the ball to perform the serve.

-- 4.A.5.a.
-The server's arm must be moving in an upward arc at the time the ball is struck and may be made with either a forehand or backhand motion.
-(See Figure 4-3.) - 4.A.5.b.
-The highest point of the paddle head must not be above the highest part of the wrist (where the wrist joint bends) when it strikes the ball.
-(See Fig 4-1 & 4-2)
+The volley serve is made by striking the ball without bouncing the ball off the playing surface and can be made with either a forehand or backhand motion.
+A proper volley serve includes the following elements: - 4.A.7.a.
+The server's arm must be moving in an upward arc at the time the ball is struck with the paddle.
+(See Figure 4-3.) - 4.A.7.b.
+The highest point of the paddle head must not be above the highest part of the wrist (where the wrist joint bends) when the paddle strikes the ball.
+(See Figures 4-1 and 4-2)